TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

 ------------------------------------------------------------------

-Next we need a way to connect layers with synaptic links and each synapse needs to have the same functional `forward` and `backward` functions.
+Next we need a way to connect layers with synaptic links and each `Synapse` needs to have the same `forward` and `backward` functions.
 Thanks to the afore-linked video playlist we know the realtionship between input and output neurons is linear, which makes for some very neat gradients.
 The gradients wrt to the input become the output gradients multiplied by the weight matrix transposed, and the gradients wrt to the weights become the matrix multiplication of the input and the output transposed:

 {% highlight py %}
 class Synapse: